Updated March 2026

 What is Yubo?

-With over 80 million signups globally and an average user age of 20 to 28, Yubo occupies an interesting space: it is a social platform for young adults that is built more carefully than most of its competitors but still carries the inherent unpredictability of any platform where strangers interact via live video.
+With over 80 million signups globally and an average user age of 20 to 28, Yubo occupies an interesting space: a social platform for young adults built more carefully than most of its competitors but still carrying the inherent unpredictability of any platform where strangers interact via live video.
 The moderation investment is real and ongoing, with human Safety Specialists intervening when the AI flags potential violations in live streams.
-That infrastructure represents a meaningfully higher investment in safety than most platforms reviewed in this index have made.

 Yubo is not a random video chat platform in the way that FreeCam Chatter or OmeTV are.
 You are not clicking a button and being connected with a stranger instantly.
 You are discovering profiles, joining live sessions, and building the kind of loose social graph that leads to ongoing connections over time.
 The two experiences serve different instincts — the roulette thrill versus the social network slow burn — and knowing which one you are after helps you know whether Yubo is the right platform for you.